alexandra-simeonova/drafts/content-guidelines.md

   },
 ```

-* Parameters
+### Parameters

-parameters or properties of the Luigi configuration should be **bolded**.
+Parameters or properties of the Luigi configuration should be **bolded**.
 For example:
 **loadingIndicator.enabled**

-* Filenames
+### Filenames

-must be written in code format.
+Must be written in code format.
 For example: `basicConfiguration.js`

-* Folders and paths
+### Folders and paths

-use code formatting for those.
+Use code formatting for those.
 For example: `luigi/core/examples/luigi-sample-angular` folder

 ## Links